aplteam/Tatin/docs/SyntaxReference.md

 #### Right argument

-##### Install folder
+##### Folder

-In case an install folder was specified a two-column matrix is returned:
+In case a folder was specified a two-column matrix is returned:

 |[;1] |Carries the package ID
 |[;2] |Carries a star for principal packages

 ##### Registry

-In case a Registry was specified by default all packages saved in that Registry are returned, aggregated by major versions, as a two-column matrix.
+In case a Registry was specified, by default all packages saved in that Registry are returned, aggregated by major versions, as a two-column matrix.

-You may specify an incomplete package ID; then only matching packages are listed.
+You may specify a package ID without version number, or only part of the version number; then only matching packages are listed.

 You may even specify just a package name, without a group name.
 That would not make a difference in case the name is only used once, but if it is used in several groups then all of them will be listed.